ThePJNinja/Chars/chars/Blaze.md

 has Nega, a parallel to Eggman.

 Now there's a visitor in town.
 Ember showed up at the palace unannounced one day and challenged Blaze to a duel.
 Not to take her throne, but just because they heard she was the strongest here.
-After initial unpleasentness, Blaze realized how similar Ember was to Sonic, and they became fast friends.
+After initial unpleasantness, Blaze realized how similar Ember was to Sonic, and they became fast friends.
 Blaze won the duel, by the way.

 Cream told Her about Big's new friend once, and when the description matched one of Ember's colleagues, they were off to